History of cinema of China: Beginnings

 After trial and error, China was able to draw inspiration from its own traditional values and began producing martial arts films, with the first being Burning of Red Lotus Temple (1928).
 Burning of Red Lotus Temple was so successful at the box office, the Star Motion Pictures (Mingxing) production later filmed 18 sequels, marking the beginning of China's esteemed martial arts films.
 Many imitators followed, including U. Lien (Youlian) Studio's Red Heroine (1929), which is still extant.
 It was during this period that some of the more important production companies first came into being, notably Mingxing and the Shaw brothers' Tianyi ("Unique").
 Mingxing, founded by Zheng Zhengqiu and Zhang Shichuan in 1922, initially focused on comic shorts, including the oldest surviving complete Chinese film, Laborer's Love (1922).
 This soon shifted, however, to feature-length films and family dramas including Orphan Rescues Grandfather (1923).
 Meanwhile, Tianyi shifted their model towards folklore dramas and also pushed into foreign markets; their film White Snake (1926) (Note: Bai She Zhuan (1926) 白蛇传 : Legend of the White Snake Adaptation of Legend of the White Snake) proved a typical example of their success in the Chinese communities of Southeast Asia.
 In 1931, the first Chinese sound film Sing-Song Girl Red Peony was made, the product of a cooperation between the Mingxing Film Company's image production and Pathé Frères's sound technology.
 However, the sound was disc-recorded, which was then played in the theater in-sync with the action on the screen.
 The first sound-on-film talkie made in China was either Spring on Stage (歌場春色) by Tianyi, or Clear Sky After Storm by Great China Studio and Jinan Studio.
 Musical films, such as Song at Midnight (1937) and Street Angels (1937), starring Zhou Xuan, became one of the most popular film genres in China.

+In the late 1920s, the ROC banned the adaptation of martial arts novels into films.
+The Nationalist government contended that the masses were superstitious and would take the fantastical elements of these narratives as factual.